alemoraru/nextjs-portofolio-website/.github/pull_request_template.md

 ## Supplementary Information

-[//]: # (Any other information that is important to this PR, such as screenshots of a UI change)
+[//]: # "Any other information that is important to this PR, such as screenshots of a UI change"